Witnull/DACN/README.md

 ## Results

-The test experiment on dataset from [DQT - AndroTest24](https://github.com/Yuanhong-Lan/AndroTest24) with 5 apps and one app from F-Droid
+The test experiment on dataset from [DQT - AndroTest24](https://github.com/Yuanhong-Lan/AndroTest24) with 5 apps and one app from F-Droid.
+Each app is given 2 hrs per test model.

 ### Coverage Results: